How much preparation do I need?

 Have you heard of the expression ‘how long is a piece of string’?
 It’s a popular British expression meaning the topic in question can’t be given an exact measurement.
-It’s a good response to the focus of today’s blog post as the time needed to prepare for OET will depend from candidate to candidate.

 The length of preparation you need will depend on the following: